Download and view the newsletter for nursing professionals: Nursing Outlook (PDF)

 - Satisfactory completion of Occupational Health Check

-- Satisfactory completion of an enhanced Criminal Records Bureau (CRB) check.
+- Satisfactory completion of an Enhanced Disclosure from the Disclosure and Barring Service (DBS) (formerly the Criminal Records Bureau (CRB)).

 When you choose Nursing in your UCAS application, you will be asked an additional question regarding criminal convictions.
 Here you must declare all spent and unspent criminal convictions including (but not limited to) cautions, reprimands, final warnings, bind over orders or similar and details of any minor offences, fixed penalty notices, penalty notices for disorder, ASBOs or VOOs.

 We cannot accept deferred applications for Nursing or Social Work.
 You must apply in the year you wish to start the programme.

 If you would like further information about entry requirements, or would like to discuss whether the qualifications you are currently studying are acceptable, please contact the Admissions team on 01522 886097, or email email@example.com.>

 Assimilating Adult Nursing Practice 1A: The Fundamentals of Nursing Care

 This module is linked to the module Essential Skills for Nursing Practice, aiming to develop the skills required for the first practice learning experience.
 This module also aims to prepare for practice, facilitating students in completing the mandatory skills required for them to practice safely.
 The placement attached to this module will enable students to begin assimilating nursing practice in the adult nursing services and start developing their fundamental care skills.